putgeminmouth/tell-request/docs/guide/GettingStarted.md

 # Navigating

+Navigation between cues in order is a key feature of a Tell Request.
-You can navigate a Tell Request using the back and forth buttons on the sidebar as well as keyboard shortcuts.
+You can click an item in the list, or follow the sequence using the back and forth buttons on the sidebar as well as keyboard shortcuts.

 ## Via the sidebar